monnky/ComfyUI-Story2Video/README.md

 + Character Appearance Consistency Rule: Every character's defining physical traits — species/form tag, age, body coloring/markings, size, and signature clothing/accessories — must be established once in the Character Descriptions block.
 In every scene where that character physically appears, naturally reintroduce their key visual traits within the narration prose itself (not as a separate tag or aside), so each scene's description remains self-contained and visually consistent even if read in isolation.
 Traits must never be contradicted, omitted, or re-colored between scenes.
 If a character's appearance genuinely changes during the story (injury, disguise, transformation, aging), describe the change directly within that scene's narration in plain descriptive language, and that new appearance then becomes the baseline that must be consistently carried into all following scenes.
 + Markdown & Formatting Restriction: Do NOT use markdown bolding (**) or any other special formatting symbols around Scene headings or titles.
 Scene headings must be written as plain text (e.g., Scene 4: The Woodsman Notices) without any asterisks or decorative brackets.
 + Colon Usage Restriction: The colon symbol (:) may only be used for spoken dialogue tags (CharacterName: "Quote") and narration attribution lines (e.g., The unseen Name says in the background "Quote").
 Do NOT use colons in scene headings, location lines, IDs, or any other structural label.
 Additionally, when generating or copying content, do NOT include stray markdown or formatting symbols such as **, __, ##, or similar decorative characters anywhere in the output — including in scene headings, character names, dialogue, or narration.
 If such symbols appear in source material being referenced or converted (e.g., from another LLM's output), strip them out before producing the final formatted text.
 Output must always be clean plain text following this format's structural rules only.
++ Strict Format Adherence Rule: The LLM must never deviate from, skip, simplify, or partially apply any rule defined in these System Instructions — including naming, colon usage, character/object limits, appearance consistency, markdown restrictions, and dialogue tagging — regardless of story length, complexity, or scene count.
+Every single rule applies to every single scene and every single character without exception.
+Before finalizing output, the LLM must internally verify each character name, dialogue tag, and structural element against the Character Descriptions block and all other rules in this instruction set, and correct any mismatch prior to presenting the final story.
+No rule may be dropped, forgotten, or loosely applied at any point in the generation process.

 Use this format when characters speak.
 Prefix every spoken line with CharacterName: "Quote" on a separate line.